BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to study regex on DataQuest.
 It took me numerous attempts to solve the challenge, but I finally did it and learned some useful case studies.

 **Thoughts**: Most of work is already done before us, so it has no sense to reinvent the wheel, but it is important to fully understand the code that we copy.

+### Day 45: April 20, 2020

+**Today's Progress**: Today I continued to study regex on DataQuest.
+It took me half an hour to figure out a regex to extract all URLs from the [HackerNews dataset](https://news.ycombinator.com).

+**Thoughts**: I still not fully understand the syntax behind this pattern, but I will try to understand it!

+### Day 46: April 21, 2020

+**Today's Progress**: Today I restarted my internship project, I combined two datasets and splitted all ages in diffent categories.
+I also did some exercise on regex on DataQuest and extracted separately URL's protocol, domain and page path.
+I failed though not to return non-matches.

+**Thoughts**: It is great to restart my internship but I still struggle to understand next steps.